redesign3d/hackathon2024/README.md

 ---
 ### calculating the orientation of the tag.
-Basically. there are two ways to calculate the angle of a sensor, such as the MPU6500:
+There are two main ways to calculate the angle of a sensor, such as the MPU6500:
 - gyro integration (drags past errors alog, inprecise over time)
 - accelerometer trigonometry (prone to errors from vibration) </br>
 -> Solution: 1-dimensional Kalman-Filter (modified version of [CarbonAeronautics 1DKalmanFilter](https://github.com/CarbonAeronautics/Part-XV-1DKalmanFilter))

+Orientation calculation can be found within the tag.ino

 ---
 ### Wiring.